PV-RCNN++: Point-Voxel Feature Set Abstraction With Local Vector Representation for 3D Object Detection: PV-RCNN++: Faster and Better 3D Detection With PV-RCNN Framework

-where $k \in \{1, \dots, s\}$, and $\text{arctan}(py_i, px_i) \in (-\pi, \pi]$ is to indicate the angle between the positive $X$ axis and the ray ended with $(px_i, py_i)$.
-Through this process, we divide the task of sampling $n$ keypoints into $s$ subtasks of sampling local keypoints, where the $k$-th sector samples $\left\lfloor\frac{|S'_k|}{|P'|} \times n \right\rfloor$ keypoints from $S'_k$.
-These subtasks are eligible to be executed in parallel on GPUs, while the scale of keypoint sampling (\emph{i.e.}, the time complexity) is further reduced from $|\mathcal{P}'|$ to $\max_{k \in \{1, \dots, s\}} |S'_k|$.
-Note that here we adopt the farthest point sampling algorithm in each subtask since we find that farthest point sampling can generate more uniformly distributed keypoints to better cover the whole regions, which is critical for the final detection performance.
+Through this process, we divide the task of sampling $n$ keypoints into $s$ subtasks of sampling local keypoints, where $k$-th sector samples $\left\lfloor\frac{|S'_k|}{|P'|} \times n \right\rfloor$ keypoints from the point set $S'_k$.
+These subtasks are eligible to be executed in parallel on GPUs, while the scale of keypoint sampling (\emph{i.e.}, time complexity) is further reduced from $|\mathcal{P}'|$ to $\max_{k \in \{1, \dots, s\}} |S'_k|$.
+Note that we adopt farthest point sampling in each subtask since both the qualitative and quantitative experiments in Sec.~\ref{sec:ab_study} demonstrate that farthest point sampling can generate more uniformly distributed keypoints to better cover the whole regions, which is critical for the final detection performance.

+It is worth noting that our sector-based group partition can roughly produce similar number of points in each group by considering radial distribution of the points generated by LiDAR sensors, which is essential to speed up the keypoint sampling since the overall running time depends on the group with the most points.

-Therefore, our proposed sectorized proposal-centric keypoint sampling greatly reduces the scale of keypoint sampling from $|\mathcal{P}|$ to the much smaller $\max_{k \in \{1, \dots, s\}} |S'_k|$, which not only effectively accelerates the keypoint sampling process, but also increases the capability of keypoint feature representation by concentrating the keypoints to the more important neighboring regions of 3D proposals.
+Therefore, our proposed keypoint sampling algorithm greatly reduces the scale of keypoint sampling from $|\mathcal{P}|$ to the much smaller $\max_{k \in \{1, \dots, s\}} |S'_k|$, which not only effectively accelerates the keypoint sampling process, but also increases the capability of keypoint feature representation by concentrating the keypoints to the more important neighboring regions of 3D proposals.

+Although the proposed sectorized keypoint sampling is tailored for LiDAR sensors, the main idea behind it, that is, conducting FPS in spatial groups to speed up the operation, is also effective with other types of sensors.
+It should be noted that the point group generation should be based on spatially partitioning to keep the overall uniform distribution.
+As shown in Table~\ref{tab:exp_spc}, randomly dividing the points into groups, while ensuring a balance in the number of points between groups, harms the model performance.